How to land a job in astronomy or the space sector. A guide for young students wanting to explore the cosmos

 Cardiff University is part of the LIGO (Laser Interferometer Gravitational-Wave Observatory) group that made the first detection of gravitational waves in 2015.

-Scientists from the Space Research Centre at the University of Leicester have been working on the Mid InfraRed Instrument (MIRI) on board the James Webb Space Telescope.
+Scientists from the Space Research Centre at the University of Leicester worked on the Mid InfraRed Instrument (MIRI) on board the James Webb Space Telescope.

 Spend time looking at what each university has to offer.